tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  Manual: `$ man yay`

  Here is a link to a recent article on yay and AUR helpers in general if you are interested in reading more about it: https://www.ostechnix.com/yay-found-yet-another-reliable-aur-helper/

+ ### 2.5 Adding color and additional information to package management
+ By now you might be frustrated with the bland wall of text that comes from searching for a package with yay or listing installed packages with pacman.
+We can fix this by adding color and highlighting in the config file for pacman.
+ `$ sudo nano /etc/pacman.conf`
+ Around line 25-35 you should see a line that says `#Color` and another line that says `#VerbosePkgLists`.
+Remove the hash from both of these lines to uncomment them.
+The next time you run a pacman or yay command, you shuld be able to see the difference.
+If you don't like the verbose package list info, go into the config file again and uncomment that shit.

 ## 3.0 Configuration of hardware and drivers